nwtgck/piping-vnc-server-for-windows/README.md

 ### Step 2

-In machine A, click `run.bat` on your Windows machine to run VNC server.
+In machine A, click `start.bat` on your Windows machine to run VNC server.

 ### Step 3